tcharfi66/Rails-Practice-Code-Challenge-Travelatr/README.md

 Blogger:

 1. Users should be able to create a new blogger
- 	- Bloggers should have unique names and ages above 0, and their bio should be over 30 characters long.
+ 	- Bloggers should have unique names and ages above 0, and their bio should be over 30 characters long. #VALIDATION

 2. Users should be able to see the profile page of a blogger.
 On this page, a user should see:
 	- The total likes on all of that blogger's posts
 	- A link to that blogger's featured post (the post with the most likes)
 	- **BONUS** A list of that user's top 5 most written about destinations (the destinations with the most posts)

+	NEW, CREATE, VIEW

 Destination: